Caellwyn/sampling_and_clt-ds-west-082420/README.md

 Let's create a population of systolic blood pressure of adult males in Chicago, assuming a mean of 114 mmHg with a standard deviation of 11 mmHg.
 We will also assume the adult male population to be 1.5 million.

-It is impossible to measure the systolic blood pressure of every man in Chicago, but let's assume multiple investigations have led to the conclusion numbers avoe.
+It is impossible to measure the systolic blood pressure of every man in Chicago, but let's assume multiple investigations have led to the conclusion numbers above.
 These are therefore estimators of the population parameter.

 $\Large\hat\mu = 114$
 $\Large\hat\sigma = 11$